-The Calabash seafood phenomenon began in the town of the same name, now home to several restaurants along the Calabash River.
-The folks at Waterfront Seafood Shack own their fishing and shrimp boats, and the fresh catches go straight to the seafood shack, ready to be prepared and eaten all in the same day.
-Visitors to this dining locale find themselves in the vacation mood with tiki-style décor and outdoor picnic tables for a true coastal dining experience by the water.
+Top off your foodie bucket list with a visit to “The Seafood Capital of the World” in Calabash, and you’re in for a treat!
+The Calabash seafood phenomenon began in the town of the same name and is now home to several restaurants along the Calabash River.
+The folks at the Waterfront Seafood Shack own their fishing and shrimp boats, and the fresh catches go straight to the seafood shack, ready to be prepared and eaten all in the same day.
+Visitors to this dining locale love the vacation vibes and enjoy a true coastal dining experience with tiki-style décor and outdoor picnic tables by the water.
 Diners looking for scenic river views and an authentic Calabash seafood dining experience will find the perfect setting at Captain John’s Seafood House, Captain Nance’s Seafood, or Dockside Seafood House Restaurant.
-Visitors can also check out Calabash’s newest waterfront dining option, The Oyster Rock.
-Diners to The Oyster Rock can enjoy fresh seafood and scrumptious raw bar items with a scenic backdrop of the Calabash River.
+For the visitors who love oysters, Calabash’s newest waterfront dining option, The Oyster Rock, features a custom outdoor oyster pit and a beautiful outdoor seating section perfect for watching the fishing boats come in.

 On the other side of the causeway, Jinks Creek Waterfront Grille overlooks the water with spectacular sunset views each evening.
-Menu items highlight fresh, local seafood, and guests can also get on island time at the restaurant’s raw oyster and tiki bars.
-On the mainland, The View at Brick Landing Plantation offers Intracoastal Waterway views from multiple patios and the spacious dining room.
+Menu items highlight fresh, local seafood, and guests can get on island time at the restaurant’s raw oyster and tiki bars.
+On the mainland, at Brick Landing Plantation, the Seabreeze Bar + Restaurant offers Intracoastal Waterway views from multiple patios and a spacious dining room.
 The restaurant’s seasonal menu is full of fresh seafood options and traditional dishes.

-Head over to Southport for views of the Cape Fear River and Intracoastal Waterway as they meet the Atlantic Ocean.
-The Historic Yacht Basin.
-The well-known Fishy Fishy Café has true vacation vibes with colorful décor, fun cocktails and delicious seafood small plates and entrees.
-Be sure to catch a sunset from the outdoor deck!
-The menu at Yacht Basin Eatery includes homemade comfort food and North Carolina beers, all to be savored overlooking the stunning waterfront views.
+Southport features views of the Cape Fear River and Intracoastal Waterway where they meet the Atlantic Ocean with many picturesque waterside eateries in the Historic Yacht Basin.
+The well-known Fishy Fishy Café screams vacation vibes with colorful décor, fun cocktails, delicious seafood small plates and entrees, and an outdoor deck that is perfect for catching the sunset.
+Southport's newest waterfront dining option, Edgewater 122, serves locally sourced, handcrafted food and drinks accompanied by a beautiful waterfront patio.
 Next door, The Provision Company of Southport is a no-frills seafood shack offering quality seafood with unobstructed water views.
 Sit on the covered patio for a delicious meal, and feel the waterside breeze.
 The Frying Pan offers yet another option for admiring a breathtaking waterfront view with a spectacular meal, including variations of classic seafood dishes with southern twists.
 Oliver’s on the Cape Fear, originally a ships chandler dating back to the 1700s, is now a fine dining restaurant with large windows facing the water, ideal for watching boats make their way up or down the river from the Atlantic.
 Sip on a seasonal cocktail at the restaurant’s outdoor patio just steps from the water.